 Fort Worth Water Gardens

-Take a moment while discovering downtown to visit the Fort Worth Water Gardens.
-Adjacent to the Convention Center, the garden is an impressive architectural installation and houses three water features.
+Take a moment downtown to visit the Fort Worth Water Gardens.
+Adjacent to the Convention Center, the garden is an impressive architectural installation with three water features, offering a place of calm in the middle of busy downtown.

 Taste the Local Flavor